ajs-voices/once-upon-a-dream/scenes/059-moving.md

 "Zane asked.
 I said yes."
 Angel said as he turned around and went back to work.
 But Drew and Mandy were already pulling small plates from the pile to get food Angel had set in front of us.

-Max arrived and as he walked in he blurted out, "Hey, Angel, Drew and I can help move your things fater this if you want."
+Finn arrived and as he walked in he blurted out, "Hey, Angel, Drew and I can help move your things fater this if you want."

 Angel chuckled and nodded.
 "Alright.
 I didn't really want to go play basketball anyway."

 And Angel didn't even mention that he already knew the plan.
 We went through the guinea pig experiments and we were all stuffed.
 "I have to go to work in an hour."
 He looked at me with a frown.

-Max shurgged.
+Finn shurgged.
 "Give Zane the key we'll get everything taken care of.
 Where you storing your furinture?"

 Angel texted me the address.
 "Zane has the address and the unit number."
 He handed me two keys and we would do it when we could move again.
 I was slightly disappointed Angel and I didn't get much alone time before he went to work but before he left I gave him my key, I'd get another one from the front desk.
 It was where I kept my spares anyway.
 I think everyone in the building did.
 Just made sense.